Robert Shipboy MacAdam: The Ulster Gaelic Society

 MacAdam followed Samuel Neilson into Cuideacht Gaoidhilge Uladh (the Ulster Gaelic Society) when it was formed in 1828 under the chairmanship of Dr James MacDonnell and with the patronage of the Arthur Hill, Marquess of Downshire.
 While the members were interested in the contemporary Irish vernacular, rather than in the classical language of manuscripts, they abjured the evangelism that persuaded other Protestant laymen and clerics to study the spoken language.
 MacAdam, who became the society's joint secretary, protested that efforts to "beguile the poor Catholics from their faith" had done "more harm to the language than foreign persecution for 300 years".
 At the same time, he faulted the Catholic clergy.
 They had neglected to teach the Catechism, and to preach, in Irish, "even though that tongue had been the shield and protector of their faith".

-MacAdam does not appear to have been in sympathy with the Catholic-majority moverment for national self-government.
+MacAdam does not appear to have been in sympathy with the Catholic-majority movement for national self-government.
 This was led by Daniel O'Connell, who though a Gaeilgeoir, declared himself "sufficiently utilitarian not to regret" the gradual abandonment of the language of his ancestors.

 When Queen Victoria visited Belfast in 1849, MacAdam composed a series of publicly displayed "mottos" in Irish.
 These extended to "Ireland's Queen" a "thousand welcomes" from her "loving and loyal" subjects.

 MacAdam committed to the task of collecting Irish folklore and manuscripts, promoting the study of Irish, and publishing books in the language.
-Among the books produced by the society were Tomás Ó Fiannachta's translations into Irish of Maria Edgeworth’s moral stories, Forgive and Forget and Rosanna, and An introduction to the Irish language intended for the use of Irish classes in the Royal Belfast Academical Institution – a grammar on which MacAdam and Ó Fiannachta collaborated.
+Among the books produced by the society were Tomás Ó Fiannachta's translations into Irish of Maria Edgeworth's moral stories, Forgive and Forget and Rosanna, and An introduction to the Irish language intended for the use of Irish classes in the Royal Belfast Academical Institution – a grammar on which MacAdam and Ó Fiannachta collaborated.